OpenMPDK/dss-ansible/README.md

 #### *Example S3-Benchmark*

 Here is an example run of the benchmark for 100 threads with the default 1MB object size.
 The benchmark reports each operation's PUT, GET and DELETE results in terms of data speed and operations per second.
 The program writes all results to the log file benchmark.log.

-Note: After writing data in the storage and before reading it, it is necessary to run compaction command.
+Note: After writing data in the storage and before reading the data, it is necessary to run compaction command.
 Compaction allows obtaining the software's accurate and optimal performance.

 * Put Data

-        ./s3-benchmark -a minio -b testbucket -s minio123 -u <http://10.1.51.21:9000> -t 100 -z 1M -n 100 -o 1
+        /usr/dss/nkv-minio/s3-benchmark -a minio -b testbucket -s minio123 -u <http://10.1.51.21:9000> -t 100 -z 1M -n 100 -o 1
         Wasabi benchmark program v2.0Parameters: url=<http://10.1.51.21:9000>, bucket=testbucket, region=us-east-1, duration=60, threads=100, num_ios=100, op_type=1, loops=1, size=1M
         2021/01/05 18:22:52 WARNING: createBucket testbucket error, ignoring BucketAlreadyOwnedByYou: Your previous request to create the named bucket succeeded and you already own it. status code: 409, request id: 1657835058733E40, host id: